Corona Rigidity: This paper was too short for

 \subsubsection{A `commutative' version of the BDF question}

-An analog of the question discussed in \S\ref{BDF} has attracted some attention.
+An analog of Question~\ref{ques:bdf} has attracted some attention.
 Consider the action of $\bbZ$ on $\cP(\bbN)/\Fin$ where

 for $n\in \bbN$ and $A\in \cP(\bbN)$.
-Is there an automorphism $\Phi$ of $\cP(\bbN)/\Fin$ such that $1.\Phi([A])=\Phi(-1.[A])$ for all $A$?\footnote{It should be noted that a positive answer to this question would not contribute to the BDF question.
-This is because Truss's theorem (see Example~\ref{Ex.AlCoMac}) implies that an automorphism of the Calkin algebra that sends the atomic masa $\ell_\infty(\bbN)/c_0$ to itself is not K-theory reversing (more precisely, its restriction to the atomic masa is implemented by a unitary; see~\cite[Notes to \S 17.9]{Fa:STCstar}).} Such $\Phi$ cannot be trivial.
+Is there an automorphism $\Phi$ of $\cP(\bbN)/\Fin$ such that $1.\Phi([A])=\Phi(-1.[A])$ for all $A$?\footnote{It should be noted that a positive answer to this question would not be a progress towards solving Question~\ref{ques:bdf}.
+This is because Truss's theorem (see Example~\ref{Ex.AlCoMac}) implies that if an automorphism of the Calkin algebra sends the atomic masa $\ell_\infty(\bbN)/c_0$ to itself then its restriction to the normaliser of the atomic masa is implemented by a unitary; see~\cite[Notes to \S 17.9]{Fa:STCstar}. } Such $\Phi$ cannot be trivial.
 Numerous partial positive results on this problem have been obtained in~\cite{geschke2010shift} and~\cite{silveira2016quotients}.
 This and related problems were tackled from the dynamic side in~\cite{brian2020isomorphism} and~\cite{brian2019universal}.
+A positive answer to this question was announced in \cite{brian2024does}.